Matrixxboy/vermeil/README.md

     ```

 3.  **Create the Custom 'vermeil' Model:**
     Vermeil is designed to work with a custom model entry.
-In the root of this project, you will find a `Modelfile`.
+In the root of this project, you will find a [`Modelfile`](https://github.com/Matrixxboy/LLM_projects/blob/main/chatVoiceBot/Modelfile) (click to see example).
 Use it to create the `vermeil` model by running:
     ```sh
     ollama create vermeil -f Modelfile
     ```
-    You can verify the model was created by running `ollama list`.
+    (You can skip this step)

 ### Step 2: Configure and Install the Project